azufelt/vanilla-mockup/README.md

   * Continuing to Refactor the code to optimize further variables, consolidated mixins, and leveraging @extend classes in my markup.
   * Add additional @media queries so it is looking great at all screen sizes.
 This project was optimized for mobile & desktop only.

-## Some items of Uncertainty:
+## Some items of uncertainty:
  Being unable to thoroughly communicate with the designer on the required specs, some items I was unsure about were:
-  * Some of the labeling on the wireframe; What was referenced was a Sub Headline, what was shown appeared more like <p> text.
+  * Some of the labeling on the wireframe; What was referenced was a Sub Headline, what was shown appeared more like paragraph text.
 I would have wanted to change it based on visual heirarchy that also maintains Accessibility heirarchy requirements.
-  * It drove me nuts hot having the exact icons, because it caused some of the spacing and font-size specs to appear off.
+  * It drove me nuts not having the exact icons, because it caused some of the spacing and font-size specs to appear off.

 ## Development Environment

-*VS Code
+* VS Code
-*HTML5
-*CSS
-*JavaScript
-*SCSS
+* HTML5
+* JavaScript ES6
+* SCSS

-*Font Awesome Icons
+* Font Awesome Icons
-*Google Fonts
+* Google Fonts